Summer Activities for Teens

 Luckily, with some negotiation, we set a compromise: a month of helping out with computers at Mom’s work, a week-long vacation with grandparents, and—to top off his summer—two weeks of down time with his pals.
 Summer accomplished.

 Yes, summertime presents a real dilemma, especially for working parents who don’t have month-long vacations or hefty bank accounts for expensive summer camps.
-But with a little bit of input and a lot of planning — and some of our summer ideas for teens — these lazy, hazy days can give your teens a chance to learn a new skill, pursue a passion, make long-lasting friends, think about the future, get creative, and enjoy some old-fashioned fun on the side.
+But with a little bit of input and a lot of planning—and some of our ideas for summer activities for teens—these lazy, hazy days can give your teens a chance to learn a new skill, pursue a passion, make long-lasting friends, think about the future, get creative, and enjoy some old-fashioned fun on the side.

 Tips for Planning Summer Activities for Teens